-Liz joined the Law School in 2012 as senior lecturer in criminal law and evidence, after being based at the University of Aberdeen since 2007.
-Prior to this she carried out doctoral study at University College Cork as a Government of Ireland scholar.
-Liz received her BCL and LLM degrees from UCC also.
+I joined the Law School in 2012 as senior lecturer in criminal law and evidence, after being based at the University of Aberdeen since 2007.
+Prior to this I carried out doctoral study at University College Cork as a Government of Ireland scholar.
+I received my BCL and LLM degrees from UCC also.

 My principal areas of research are criminal law/justice, with a particular interest in the legal responses to organised crime, DNA databases, and the presumption of innocence.

-In 2011 Liz was awarded a Fulbright fellowship to support her research on the legal reactions to organised crime in the UK and Ireland, and spent 2011-12 at the University of Maryland.
-Her monograph Organised Crime and the Law: A Comparative Analysis was published by Hart in February 2013; reviews can be read here, here and here.
+In 2011 I was awarded a Fulbright fellowship to support my research on the legal reactions to organised crime in the UK and Ireland, and spent 2011-12 at the University of Maryland.
+Organised Crime and the Law: A Comparative Analysis was published by Hart in February 2013; reviews can be read here, here and here.

-Liz frequently provides expert commentary for local and national media, and was a key participant in an RTE documentary on organised crime in Ireland.
+I frequently provide expert commentary for local and national media, and was a key participant in an RTE documentary on organised crime in Ireland.
 I contribute to the blog www.humanrights.ie (read my contributions here), and I tweet at @lizjcampbell.

 Criminal Law B (Honours) (Course Organiser)